hydroflame521/StateFarmClient/README.md

 # [](https://github.com/Hydroflame522/StateFarmClient/blob/main/README.md#features)Features:
 ## Combat Tab:
 -   _**Aimbot**_: locks onto targeted player.
 The player it locks onto is decided by the targeting type, see below.
 -   _**Aimbot Targeting**_: decides the priority for which aimbot should target.
     -   _**Pointing At**_: Closest to direction the camera is pointing.
     -   _**Proximity**_: Closest in distance to player.
-    -   _**AntiSneak**_: Default distance of 1.8, automatically detects and autokills players within this range.
-Set to 0 to cancel feature.
 -   _**ToggleRM**_: allows for aimbot to be controlled by use of the right mouse button.
 This option makes it so that the player only locks on while right mouse is held.
 -   _**Lock On**_: makes it so that while targeting a player, the target does not switch to another one until aimbot is turned back on.
 -   _**Prediction**_: predicts where the player will be when bullet reaches them.
 Works well!
 Currently working on nearer to 100% y axis accuracy.
 -   _**Antisnap**_: fairly useless feature which creates a smoother transition between selecting a target and focusing on it.
-Thought it would look less suspect, but does not much at all.
+Thought it would look less suspect, but does not help greatly.
-- _**Antisneak**_: antisneak set default to 1.8, works like this:
+-   _**AntiSneak**_: Default distance of 1.8, automatically detects and autokills players within this range.
+Set to 0 to cancel feature.
---> user is targeting someone far away
+    -   user is targeting someone far away
---> enemy player sneaks up behind them
+    -   enemy player sneaks up behind them
---> inside a radius of 1.8 BOOM!
-MAGDUMP on them, then switch to pistol and magdump, then reload and continue --> think of it like a tripwire where you are aiming on a target, say, and someone trips within your tripwire's radius now you are firing on them
+    -   inside a radius of 1.8 BOOM!
+MAGDUMP on them, then switch to pistol and magdump, then reload and continue
+    -   think of it like a tripwire where you are aiming on a target, say, and someone trips within your tripwire's radius now you are firing on them
 -   _**Aimbot ESP Color**_: the color that should be used to highlight the ESP of a targeted player.
 -   _**Auto Refill**_: refills once ammo is used up.
 -   _**Auto Fire**_: fires when locked onto target player.
 More fun than useful.
+-   _**GrenadeMAX**_: sets all grenades thrown to max power.
 ![combat tab](https://cdn.discordapp.com/attachments/898816619344699436/1190516218550034563/image.png)
-> Highlights the current player being targeted in the leaderboard in blue.
+> _The current player being targeted in the leaderboard in highlighted blue._
-> Crosshair becomes blue when aimbot is enabled.
+> _Crosshair becomes blue when aimbot is enabled._
 ## Render Tab:
 -   _**PlayerESP**_: creates boxes around enemy players.
 -   _**Tracers**_: creates lines pointing from the center of the screen to the location of enemy players.
 -   _**Chams**_: renders players through walls.